(Takayasu's Arteritis; Pulseless Disease; Occlusive Thromboaortopathy; Aortic Arch Syndrome)

 Most patients present with only focal symptoms that reflect hypoperfusion of the affected organ or limb.

-About one third of patients report constitutional symptoms such as fever, malaise, night sweats, weight loss, fatigue, and/or arthralgias.
+About 50% of patients report constitutional symptoms such as fever, malaise, night sweats, weight loss, fatigue, and/or arthralgias.

 Involvement of the carotid and vertebral arteries results in reduced cerebral blood flow manifested by dizziness, syncope, orthostatic hypotension, headaches, transient visual disturbances, transient ischemic attacks, or strokes.